 Raising Funds & Feeding Families in Central Texas

 The Austin Apartment Association’s annual Doc & Gayle Young Food Drive is a volunteer-driven fundraiser to purchase Thanksgiving foodstuffs for Central Texans in our 11-county jurisdiction.
 Just one $45 donation gives a family their Thanksgiving food pack this year.
 100% of collected funds go toward buying family food packs for needy families and individuals in Austin and surrounding areas.
-The fundraising begins in earnest early September and ends mid-November.
+The fundraising begins in earnest in early September and ends in mid-November.